oinoice/lvcidia/README.md

 ```
 ## 🍆 Safety Notes
 - Keep your `LVCIDIA_TOKEN` confidential.
 Refrain from sharing your `.env` file or disclosing your token in public forums.
 - Tokens might expire or become void over time.
-If you encounter authorization errors, you may need to retrieve a new token from the browser, as explained in the "Getting Started" section.
+If you encounter authorization
+  errors, you may need to retrieve a new token from the browser, as explained in the "Getting Started" section.
+The prompt asking for your ``LVCIDIA_TOKEN`` is triggered by the absence of a `.env` file, accordingly if you need to re-enter or update your ``LVCIDIA_TOKEN`` simply delete your ``.env`` file and it will ask for your ``LVCIDIA_TOKEN`` the next time you call the command.
 - Always utilize the script responsibly to avoid overwhelming the backend server.
 ## 🍆 Feedback and Support